2020 Inner Mongolia protests: Reactions

-China
+Mainland China

-Chinese state media like Xinhua News Agency and China Daily have largely ignored the protests and its demands at first, instead focusing on the planned festivals held in Inner Mongolia to social life of ethnic Mongols.
-However, at the same time, Chinese officials traveled to Inner Mongolia trying to persuade families to send their children back to schools, although there was a strong objection from Mongol families.
+Chinese state media, like Xinhua News Agency and China Daily, largely ignored the protests and its demands at first, instead focusing on the planned festivals held in Inner Mongolia, to the social life of ethnic Mongols.
+However, at the same time, Chinese officials traveled to Inner Mongolia and tried to persuade families to send their children back to school, although there was a strong objection from Mongol families.

 In early September, State Councilor and police minister Zhao Kezhi visited the region to strengthen the fight against “terrorism and separatism” during a tour to parts of the province.
-Chinese police of the region offering a 1,000 yuan bounty for anyone who could identify people participating in anti-government protests.
+Chinese police of the region offered a 1,000 yuan bounty for anyone who could identify people participating in anti-government protests.

-On the same time, Chinese police force has been deployed and increasing its activities across Inner Mongolia, with a number of people arrested for supporting the protests.
+At the same time, the Chinese police force had been deployed and increased its activities across Inner Mongolia, with a number of people arrested for supporting the protests.
 Families that refused to send children to schools may be stripped of social benefits by the government.

-On 4 September, a journalist for Los Angeles Times was allegedly detained for four hours before being expelled by the Chinese authorities for her coverage.
+On 4 September, a journalist for the Los Angeles Times was allegedly detained for four hours before being expelled by the Chinese authorities for her coverage.

-On 13 September, some counties' governments required guardians to send their children to school or they would be fined for up to 5000 yuan in response to student strike.
+On 13 September, some counties' governments required guardians to send their children to school or they would be fined for up to 5000 yuan in response to the student strike.

-On 1 December, report said that the Chinese government is mass recruiting secondary school teachers to work in the northern region of Inner Mongolia.
-Online government documents issued in the weeks since protests rocked the region in early September reveal government plans to hire more than 1,000 teachers across the region.
+On 1 December, reports said that the Chinese government is mass recruiting secondary school teachers to work in the northern region of Inner Mongolia.
+Online government documents issued in the weeks since the protests rocked the region in early September revealed government plans to hire more than 1,000 teachers across the region.

 Local banner and league governments across the region have also posted recruitment ads for hundreds of teachers from elsewhere in China to relocate to the region and teach Mandarin.